 Description: Prospective employers in the Industry seek Graduates with strong project management skills to ensure that projects deliver specified outcomes and are both sustainable and profitable.
-This Project Management unit introduces students to a project management framework - the Project Management Body of Knowledge (PMBoK).
+This Project Management unit introduces students to a project management framework - the Project Management Body of Knowledge (PMBOK®).
 Students will learn network planning with Gantt charts, resource allocation and scheduling techniques for executing engineering projects.
-The unit also addresses topics such as feasibility studies and project evaluation, contract administration and tendering processes and conducting financial feasibility studies for projects.
-Credit Points: 12
+The unit also addresses topics such as feasibility studies including economic feasibility and project evaluation, contract administration and tendering processes.

-Learning Outcomes: On successful completion of this unit, students will be able to: 1.
-Conceptually map and apply a project management framework (PMBoK) to selected engineering projects; 2.
-Conduct technical and financial feasibility studies; formulate a detailed project management plan, design network logic diagrams, determine artical paths and optimise project resources; 3.
-Administrate contracts and preparation of tender documents; 4.
-Create project plans/schedules and conduct critical path analysis; apply commercially available software, such as Microsoft Project to support budget, resource and time management within an engineering project; 5.
-Develop project cash flows and budgets with respect to project control at various stages of projects.
+Learning Outcomes:On successful completion of this unit, students will be able to:

+1. Conceptually map and apply a project management framework (PMBoK) to selected engineering projects;

+2. Conduct technical and financial feasibility studies; formulate a detailed project management plan, design network logic diagrams, determine artical paths and optimise project resources;

+3. Administrate contracts and preparation of tender documents;

+4. Devise project plans/schedules and conduct critical path analysis; apply commercially available software, such as Microsoft Project to evaluate budget, resource and time management within an engineering project;

+5. Formulate project cash flows and budgets with respect to project control at various stages of projects.

-Class Contact: Class 1.0 hrLecture 2.0 hrsTutorial 1.0 hr
+Class Contact:Class 3.0 hrsLab 1.0 hrSeminar 1.0 hr